 How many jobs will the facility create when fully operational?

-Once fully operational, it is expected to create around 4,000 jobs on site, many of them will be well-paid, highly skilled jobs.
+Once fully operational, it is expected to create up to 4,000 jobs.
 There should also be many other jobs created in businesses supplying the site.

 A key part of the Council’s role and investment in the project is skills development, to make sure that as many of those jobs as possible stay local.